[PR]Explore the Hidden Side of Osaka with a 2-Day Sightseeing Course Around Senshu

 Festival Day (Honmiya): September 16 (Sun) 9:00 am - 10:00 pm

 This fall festival exists to thank the deities for that year’s harvest and pray for a bumper crop in the next year.
 While it is held all over the Senshu region, the one in Kishiwada is the most famous, with over 300 years of history.
 It is actually a general name for two different festivals that are held at different places and times.
 One occurs in September by the coast, while the other is held in October on hilly land.

-The interesting thing about the danjiri is that they’re beautifully made out of Japanese cypress.
+The interesting thing about the danjiri is that they’re beautifully made out of Japanese zelkova (species of elm-like tree).
 The gorgeous, painstakingly hand carved designs on the danjiri are also something to admire.
 They depict numerous things, such as the town’s history, culture, war tales, legends, and so on.
 Pay close attention to their beauty while watching the danjiri procession!

 Other Mentionable Festivals

 This event is held in the southern part* of Senshu during early to mid-October.
 Similar to a danjiri festival, it consists of yagura (high wooden scaffolds turned into festival floats and decorated with carvings and large roofs) being pulled throughout the town.
 It has two enormous wheels, bounces up and down when moving, and is able to make sharp movements.
 The procession is led to the beat of melodies made with flutes and taiko (Japanese drums) or a traditional festival song called “Yagura-bushi”.